electron/electron/docs/api/file-object.md

 # `File` object

-The DOM's File interface provides abstraction around native files, in order to let users work on native files directly with HTML5 file API, atom-shell has added a `path` attribute to `File` interface which exposes the file's real path on filesystem.
+The DOM's File interface provides abstraction around native files, in order to let users work on native files directly with HTML5 file API, Electron has added a `path` attribute to `File` interface which exposes the file's real path on filesystem.